carlosrn98/microProject/README.md

 # microProject
-Microcontroller project using KL25z and Mbed compiler.
+Microcontroller project using KL25z and Mbed compiler which is based in C (programming language).